juliankim34/elstourneycontroller/README.md

 - Update a "scoreboard" represented through text files that can be dynamically read by a livestreaming program (ex.
 OBS)
 - Support for three extra files for misc. purposes (Tournament Name, Round Info, Best of X, Brackets, etc) to be dynamically read by a livestreaming program
 - Retrieve tournaments/matches from Challonge and update those matches with scores/winners, can reopen closed matches as well
+- Clip your stream on Twitch for lag calls and other noteworthy moments
 - Random Map Picker
+- Misc.
+QoL functions

 ## Download
 Download the compiled binary (.exe file) here: https://github.com/Synai/elstourneycontroller/releases.